Advanced Git Workflows: How Teams Maintain Clean & Stable Codebases

 - Trunk-Based Development supports rapid CI/CD cycles and frequent deployments.

-- Gitflow is useful when managing structured, versioned releases.
+- Gitflow is useful when managing structured, versioned releases and maintaining backward compatibility through versioning strategies.

 Whatever you choose, document the workflow, enforce it via tooling, and revise it as your team evolves.